 Known file sizes on Windows 7/XP are 241,714 bytes (71% of all occurrences) or 245,810 bytes.

 The program has a visible window.
 You can uninstall this program in the control panel.
 The process starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-File activation.exe is not a Windows system file. activation.exe seems to be a compressed file.
-Therefore the technical security rating is 6% dangerous, however also read the users reviews.
+The activation.exe file is not a Windows system file. activation.exe seems to be a compressed file.
+Therefore the technical security rating is 6% dangerous; however you should also read the users reviews.

 If you are having problems with activation.exe, you may also uninstall the program using the Control Panel ⇒ Add/Remove programs ⇒ Microsoft Money 2002 or Microsoft Money.